thinkst/canarytools-python/docs/incident_attributes.rst

 Canary Disconnected
 ======================
-Event is generated when a Canary does not contact the console within a defined time period.
+An event is generated when a Canary does not contact the console within a defined time period.

 The :class:`Incident <Incident>` object in this scenario will have the following attributes: